-- 2 cups (about 6 ounces) sweetened shredded coconut
+- 1 cup sweetened shredded coconut

-- 2½ cups finely ground graham cracker crumbs (about 20 crackers)
+- 2 cups graham cracker crumbs (about 15-17 crackers)

-- 1 cup (2 sticks) unsalted butter, melted
+- ½ cup (1 stick) unsalted butter, melted

-- ¾ cup butterscotch chips
+- ¾ cup fresh lemon juice

-- Butter the sides and bottom of a 9-by-13-inch baking pan or spray it with nonstick cooking spray.
+- Preheat the oven to 300 degrees F. Butter the sides and bottom of a 9-by-13-inch baking pan or spray it with nonstick cooking spray.